Potato 2.1: Instance Display, Visual AI, and Span Linking

 Potato 2.1.0 brings the instance display system, visual AI support for image and video annotation, span linking, multi-field spans, and layout customization.

-The headline feature of v2.1 is the new instance_display configuration block.
-Previously, displaying an image alongside radio buttons required awkward workarounds like creating an image_annotation schema with min_annotations: 0.
-Now you can explicitly separate what content to show from what annotations to collect.
+The big addition in 2.1 is the instance_display config block.
+Before this, showing an image next to a set of radio buttons meant an awkward workaround, like creating an image_annotation schema with min_annotations: 0.
+Now you can say what to show and what to collect separately.

 instance_display: